paramrathour/blog/_posts/2023-12-13-manga-timeline.md

 categories: [Animanga, Timeline]
 tags: [manga, timeline, thoughts]
 ---
-I suggest reading [my anime timeline](/blog/anime-timeline) before this blog.
-Thus, there's no need to again go over the specifics here.
+> I suggest reading [my anime timeline](/blog/anime-timeline) before this blog.
+There's no need to go over the specifics again.
+{: .prompt-tip }

 ## Motivation
 I don't classify myself as an avid manga reader, my usual go-to is checking out the manga versions of ongoing anime that leave me itching to know what happens next.